-Patrol Officers and Detectives shall receive pay for the 15 holidays recognized by the City.
-If an officer or detective works the holiday that person will receive 8 hours of holiday pay in addition to pay for hours worked.
+Corporals and sergeants shall receive pay for the 15 holidays recognized by the City.
+If an officer works the holiday that person will receive 8 hours of holiday pay in addition to pay for hours worked.
 The holiday pay shall be paid for the pay period in which the holiday occurred.